Victims of crime

 - contacting your local Victim Support NI office

-When you contact them, a fully-trained volunteer will give you information on what to expect, help you decide the type of support you need, and make sure you receive that help for as long as you need it.
+When you contact them, a volunteer will give you information on what to expect, help you decide the type of support you need, and make sure you receive that help for as long as you need it.
 They can meet you at your local Victim Support NI office or somewhere suitable for you.

 You may want to contact Victim Support NI if you: